manaty/not-so-lossy/demo/README.md

 This is an interactive demonstration of the distributed lossy image compression algorithm.

+## Important Note

+The demo requires test images to be copied to the public directory.
+This is done automatically when you run `npm run demo` or `npm test`.

 ## Running the Demo

 1. From the project root directory, install dependencies: